travel dates were 5.-27.7.2003.

 can imagine how a “patronizing

 person with puritan moral sense

-country might’ve reacted to that sight and probably stepped in to
+country might’ve reacted to that sight and probably stepped

 criticize the hundred kg Italian lady keeping the naughty boys in line